CodeCatalyst concepts - Amazon CodeCatalyst

 Projects

-A project is a collaboration space in CodeCatalyst that supports development teams and tasks.
-After you have a project, you can add, update, or remove resources, customize your project dashboard, and monitor the progress of your team's work.
+A project represents a collaborative effort in CodeCatalyst that supports development teams and tasks.
+After you have a project, you can add, update, or remove users and resources, customize your project dashboard, and monitor the progress of your team's work.
 You can have multiple projects within a space.

-For more information about projects, see Projects in CodeCatalyst.
+For more information about projects, see Organize work with projects in CodeCatalyst.

 Blueprints

 A blueprint is a project synthesizer that generates and extends application support files and dependencies for you, along with creating your CodeCatalyst project in the console.
 You choose a project type from a selection of blueprints in CodeCatalyst, view the README file, and preview the project repository and resources that will be generated.
 Your project is generated from the base configuration specified by the blueprint.
 You synthesize to the project blueprint periodically, which updates your project files, such as software dependencies, and regenerates resources.
-Projects use a tool called Projen to synthesize projects by syncing the latest project updates and generating support files such as package.json, Makefile, eslint, and more based on your application type and language.
-Project blueprints can generate files supporting AWS resources such as CDK constructs, AWS CloudFormation templates, and SAM templates.
+Projects use a tool called Projen to synthesize projects by syncing the latest project updates and generating support files.
+These files may include package.json, Makefile, eslint, and more based on your application type and language.
+Project blueprints can generate files supporting AWS resources such as CDK constructs, AWS CloudFormation templates, and AWS Serverless Application Model templates.

-For more information about project blueprints, see Project blueprint reference.
+For more information about project blueprints, see Creating a comprehensive project with CodeCatalyst blueprints.

 Account connections

-For more information about account connections, see Working with AWS accounts in Amazon CodeCatalyst.
+For more information about account connections, see Allowing access to AWS resources with connected AWS accounts.

 AWS Builder ID